-6.3 What is the scope of trade secret protection?
+6.3 What is the scope of trade secret protection for digital health technologies?

-The Unfair Competition Act, Federal Law Gazette I 448/1984, as last amended by Federal Law Gazette I 110/2022 (Bundesgesetz gegen unlauteren Wettbewerb, (UWG)) contains in its Sections 26a et seq. civil law and civil procedural law rules for the protection of trade secrets.
+The Unfair Competition Act, Federal Law Gazette I 448/1984, as last amended by Federal Law Gazette I 99/2023 (Bundesgesetz gegen unlauteren Wettbewerb, (UWG)) contains in its Sections 26a et seq. civil law and civil procedural law rules for the protection of trade secrets.
 According to the legal definition in Section 26b of the UWG, information that is:

-- secret, namely not known or readily accessible by persons that normally deal with the respective information; - of commercial value because of its secrecy; and - subject to reasonable measures to be kept secret, qualifies as a trade secret.
+- secret, namely not known or readily accessible by persons that normally deal with the respective information; - of commercial value because of its secrecy; and - subject to reasonable measures to be kept secret, - qualifies as a trade secret.